teverett/hsmqtt/README.md

 # HomeSeer hsMQTT

-A Java [MQTT](https://en.wikipedia.org/wiki/MQTT) bridge for HomeSeer.  msMQTT polls the HomeSeer API on a schedule and publishes device change messages to an MQQT Broker.
+A Java [MQTT](https://en.wikipedia.org/wiki/MQTT) bridge for HomeSeer.  msMQTT polls the HomeSeer API on a schedule and publishes device change messages to an MQTT Broker.
 Messages are published in JSON format.

 msMQTT uses [hsClient](https://github.com/teverett/hsclient)